qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

  sudo apt-get install qgis-server python-qgis

-Although QGIS Server works without QGIS Desktop (with the accompagning X Server) we're going to install it in this tutorial as it's easier for the audience:
+Although QGIS Server should be used in production without QGIS Desktop (with the accompagning X Server) installed on the same machine, we're going to install it in this tutorial as it's easier for the audience:

 .. code-block:: bash